themysticsavages/ajskateboarder.github.old/README.md

 # ajskateboarder.github.io
-A web page for @TheRealMysticSavages.
-I'm totally the same as @TheRealMysticSavages!
+A web page for me.
+I'm totally the same as @ajskateboarder!
 Really!